ekowtaylor/bandwidth-monitor/README.md

 After that, you can run `python3 main.py` to run the entry point in the main file.

 Because the web panel is running on your machine, it means it runs on a local web server, on your machine.
 So, to access the web panel, you can go to you web browser and type `localhost:<YOUR_SET_WEB_PORT>`.
-If you haven't modified the config file, the default web port is 8600, so the address is: `localhost:8600`.
+> The default web port set in config is 8600, so the web address is: `localhost:8600`.

 <details>